Claudia Alvarez, current PhD Student in the Religion and Society program at Princeton Seminary

 Goals of the Guide:

 Sociology of religion is a subfield of sociology that examines the ways in which religion influences and is influenced by social life.
 It explores how religious beliefs, practices, and institutions shape individual behavior and collective identities, as well as how they intersect with broader social structures such as family, politics, education, and economics.
 This field also studies patterns of religious affiliation, the role of religion in public life, and how religion adapts and responds to cultural and societal change.
-The early exponents of the sociology of religion include: Émile Durkheim, Max Weber and Karl Marx.

 The anthropology of religion is a subfield of anthropology that studies how human beings understand, practice, and experience religion across different cultures and societies.
 The anthropology of religion has often centered on those sociocultural elements that are frequently identified as religious: myths, rituals, magic, beliefs about gods and divine beings, taboos, and symbols.